Advertiser Disclosure

 Is Segurazo safe to use?

 Segurazo is not safe to use because it’s not trustworthy.
 Since it’s a potentially unwanted program (PUP), it can produce false scan results with false positives, making you believe you have malware on your device.
-The program can also trick you into buying a subscription for a problem that doesn’t exist.
-PUPs can slow down your computer, making it hard to get anything done.

 Software developers sometimes add more than one PUP to an installation.
 Since this method is often used to distribute adware and browser-hijacking apps, you could end up with multiple issues that cause frustration and lead to malware on your device.

-Adware often creates pop-ups to entice you to click on another link, where you may get redirected to a malicious site containing malware.
+New malware infections can happen when adware creates pop-ups to entice you to click on another link, where you may get redirected to a malicious site containing malware.
 The goal is to get you to divulge personal information so the hacker can steal your data.

 How to remove Segurazo Antivirus